 There are two main types of costs in arbitration-administrative fees paid to the AAA and arbitrator compensation paid to the arbitrator who decides the case.
 Both of these costs are collected in advance by the AAA.
-The AAA will bill the parties for the arbitrator compensation and collect it from them to pay the arbitrator directly.
+The AAA will bill for and collect from the parties the arbitrator compensation, which AAA then will pay to the arbitrator directly.